 And is that thanks to the measurement of running power (and the Running Test that we will later see), the possibilities of training and intensity control open much more than before, especially on winding terrain.

-It is not easy to do intervals workouts at the same intensity on a hill with an incline that is not constant.
-The pace will vary depending on the incline, and the heart rate is delayed until it reflects the actual intensity.
-However, the power, as in cycling, is an instant fact and demands the same effort to “move” 400W going up or running flat.
-But remember, the power is an estimation.
+It is not easy to do intervals at the same intensity on a hill with a slope that is not constant.
+The pace will vary according to the slope, and the heart rate has a delay until it reflects the real intensity.
+However, power, as in cycling, is an instantaneous data and it takes the same effort to "move" 400W uphill as it does on the flat.
+But I will remind you again, the power is an estimation.

 However, if you don't like the algorithm Polar uses and have a Stryd, you can pair it without any problems and benefit from the other platform specific features, including Running Test and MAP calculation.